Connie Murphy (Gaelic footballer)

-Cornelius Murphy (born 1965) is an Irish former Gaelic footballer who played for the Dr. Crokes club and at inter-county level with the Kerry senior football team.
+Cornelius Murphy (born 1965) is an Irish former Gaelic footballer who played for the Dr Crokes club and at inter-county level with the Kerry senior football team.

+He is a rare Kerry All Star who never won the All-Ireland Senior Football Championship.

 Playing career

-Murphy first played Gaelic football at juvenile and underage levels with the Dr. Crokes club in Killarney.
+Murphy first played Gaelic football at juvenile and underage levels with the Dr Crokes club in Killarney.
 He won a Kerry U21FC title in 1986.
 By that stage Murphy had also joined the club's top adult team, having won a Kerry IFC title in 1985.
-He later won two Munster SCFC titles and was man of the match when Dr. Crokes beat Thomas Davis in the 1992 All-Ireland club final.
+He later won two Munster SCFC titles and was man of the match when Dr Crokes beat Thomas Davis in the 1992 All-Ireland club final.
 Murphy's club career ended shortly after winning a second Kerry SFC medal in 2000.

 Murphy first appeared on the inter-county scene for Kerry as a member of the minor team in 1983.
 He later spent a year with the under-21 team, however, his underage career ended without success.
 Murphy made his senior team debut during the 1987–88 league, however, his career coincided with a relatively fallow period in terms of success.
 In spite of this, he was selected on the All-Star team in 1989 and won a Munster SFC medal in 1991.